 In 2014 ADIB became aware of certain financial transactions relating to U.S. dollar payments that potentially breached U.S. sanctions laws in effect at that time.
 After learning of these potential breaches, ADIB appointed external legal advisers to assist it in reviewing these transactions and reviewing its compliance with U.S. sanctions laws and its compliance processes generally.
 Following this review, ADIB submitted its findings to relevant regulators in the UAE and the USA in early 2017.
 This review also assisted ADIB in identifying additional steps to ensure compliance with applicable sanctions laws, and ADIB enhanced its processes accordingly.
-As at 31 December 2021, the relevant regulators have not responded following receipt of ADIB's findings and, as such, the likely outcome of their review remains unknown.
+During Q3 2022, the USA regulator issued a "No Action Letter" informing ADIB that the regulator has decided to close its investigation without taking administrative action and that this is represents the regulator's final enforcement response on the matter.